Trends and climate

-In establishing the permissibility of data processing, a detailed review of the justification for the processing is of utmost importance.
-Aside from the data subject's freely given consent based on full disclosure, the following justifications are available and relevant in practice (Article 6 of the GDPR):
+In establishing the permissibility of data processing, a detailed review of the justification therein is of the utmost importance.
+Apart from the data subject's freely given consent based on full disclosure, the following justifications are available and relevant in practice (Article 6 of the GDPR):

-- the existence of an explicit legal right or obligation;
+- the existence of an explicit statutory right or obligation;

-- the overriding legitimate interests of the data controller (or a third person).
+- the processing is necessary to ensure legitimate interests of the data controller (or a third person).

-In practice, the performance of a contract as well as overriding legitimate interests of the data controller is the second most relevant justification after the data subject’s consent.
+In practice, the performance of a contract as well as overriding legitimate interests of the data controller are the second most relevant justification after the data subject’s consent.